Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: System Design

 \subsubsection{Multi-Persona Orchestration System}

-To enable rich, multi-perspective co-ideation (DG2), the system implements a persona orchestration framework that instantiates a diverse roster of AI colleagues with distinct professional backgrounds, communication styles, and domain expertise (see Figure \ref{fig:orchestration} in Appendix \ref{appendix:d}.1).
+To enable rich, multi-perspective co-ideation (DG2), the system implements a persona orchestration framework that instantiates a diverse roster of AI colleagues with distinct \textit{professional backgrounds}, \textit{communication styles}, and \textit{domain expertise} (see Figure \ref{fig:orchestration} in Appendix \ref{appendix:d}.1).
 Each persona is constructed through structured configurations defining behavioral instructions for communication patterns, specialized knowledge domains that establish topical authority, and participation patterns that govern engagement frequency.
 These persona templates are drawn from prior works on multi-agents' interdisciplinary collaboration \cite{hong2024metagptmetaprogrammingmultiagent}, which show that encoding standardized workflows into multi-agent prompts improves coordination and reduces cascading errors.
-We designed the personas to interact through a multi-stage selection process.
-First, all selected personas generate preliminary thoughts on the participant’s problem using individualized prompts.
-Then, an AI-driven algorithm evaluates these responses for relevance and engagement potential, selecting the first speaker to establish a natural conversation flow.
-For subsequent turns, a dynamic ranking mechanism selects the next speaking persona by scoring candidates on contextual relevance to prior user comments, conversation history, and unexpressed perspectives, while adding a 20\% randomization factor to prevent deterministic patterns.
-The ranking algorithm instructs the language model to identify which persona would have ``the strongest urge or most relevant comment to share next'' given current discussion dynamics, ensuring diverse perspectives emerge organically rather than through artificial rotation.
+To support purposeful and transparent collaborative control, we implemented a structured turn-taking mechanism that manages how personas contribute during ideation (DG3).
+Personas introduce their perspectives in stages to reduce cognitive load and maintain contribution quality.
+Each persona first produces an individualized initial response, after which an AI-driven evaluation selects the opening speaker based on relevance and conversational coherence.
+For subsequent turns, a dynamic ranking mechanism identifies the persona most suited to speak next by assessing contextual relevance, conversation history, and unexpressed perspectives, with a small randomization factor (20\%) to avoid rigid patterns.
 Once a persona is selected, the system retrieves its prompt template and combines it with the full conversation context, the user's most recent input comments, and the current orchestration state (focus vs. explore).
 Guided by this structured input, the language model generates the persona’s output.
 To sustain longer dialogues, a conversational history compression pipeline is applied when the message count exceeds a threshold.
 As shown in Figure \ref{fig:compact}, recent turns’ history is kept in full while older persona contributions are summarized, allowing the system to maintain immediate context while compactly representing earlier perspectives.
 This compression design ensures efficiency and coherence in multi-colleague conversations (see Appendix \ref{appendix:d}.2).
 Detailed prompt templates for persona creation, first-speaker selection, persona ranking, and response generation are provided in Appendix \ref{appendix:c}.